THE GEOGRAPHY OF MEMORY

 Bio:

-Her films explore a wide range of subjects: the unraveling of her own family, the choices women face in balancing motherhood and artistic life, the aging of dancers, meditation practices in prisons, architectural influences, and the complexities of the creative process.
-Through these intimate portraits, she asks fundamental questions about how we interpret personal histories, navigate choices, and search for meaning.
+Her films examine a wide range of subjects, including the unraveling of her own family history, the choices women face in balancing motherhood and artistic life, the aging process of dancers, meditation practices in prisons, architectural influence, and the complexities of creativity itself.
+Through intimate and observational storytelling, her work explores how personal histories are shaped, interpreted, and transformed over time.

-Her work has been presented internationally at festivals, museums, universities, and outdoor venues.
-She holds a BA in Theater Arts with a Dance Emphasis from the University of California, Santa Cruz, and an MFA in Film from the San Francisco Art Institute.
+Her work has been presented internationally at film festivals, museums, universities, galleries, and outdoor venues.
+She earned a BA in Theater Arts with an emphasis in Dance from the University of California, Santa Cruz, and an MFA in Film from the San Francisco Art Institute.